matthiasbuchner/matthiasbuchner.github.io/content/post/edition2/index.md

 # [Join us!](/join-us/)

 > For this hike, we are not planning to stop at a restaurant for lunch, so everyone will have to bring their own food/sandwhich.
-> We expect wet and muddy terrain, so we'll all need good waterproof shoes.
+> We expect wet and muddy terrain, so we'll all need good waterproof shoes and clothes.